 - 1. Priority navigation mode: the navigation solution data is computed and output with high rate and low latency. - 2.
 Non-priority navigation mode: the navigation data is computed and output with low rate and high latency.

-When zero, the receiver outputs the navigation data as a set of messages with the same priority level.
+When zero, the receiver outputs the navigation data as a set of messages with the same priority level i.e. non-priority navigation mode.